 Tools to Make Outlook Even More Useful

-Are all the great features in Outlook, even the lesser-known ones, that make Outlook so much more powerful than Mail and other desktop email clients.
+It’s all the advanced features, both popular and lesser-known ones, that make Outlook so much more powerful than Mail and other desktop email clients.
 Are these features not enough for you?
 No problem.
 We have covered some useful third-party Outlook tools that add functionality to Outlook, improve existing features, or perform certain tasks better than Outlook does, such as merge multiple Microsoft Outlook PST files.